xrf/thesis/src/angular-momentum-coupling.md

     m_1 & m_2 & m_3 \\
   \end{pmatrix}^2 = \tridelta{j_1}{j_2}{j_3}
 $$ {#eq:tridelta-diagram}
 The triangular delta is the simplest **irreducible closed diagram**: it cannot be broken down into simpler components in a nontrivial way (*irreducible*), and there are no free $m$-type variables (*closed*).
 Specifically, we say a diagram is irreducible if it cannot be factorized into subdiagrams without either (a) introducing a summation over a new $j$-type variable, or (b) introducing another triangular delta.
-The (b) constraint comes from the fact that a triangular delta can be split (factorized) into an finite number of identical triangular deltas, which is not very interesting.
+The (b) constraint comes from the fact that a triangular delta can be split (factorized) into a finite number of identical triangular deltas, which is not very interesting.

 ![First orthogonality relation for 3-jm symbols: $\sum_{j_3} \jweight{j}_3^2 (1 2 3) (1' 2' 3) = (1 1') (2 2')$ in [@Eq:3jm-orthogonality]](fig-3jm-orthogonality){#fig:3jm-orthogonality}